matplotlib/matplotlib/doc/faq/installing_faq.rst

 ^^^^^^^^^^^^

-If you get errors with pip trying to run a compiler like ``gcc`` or ``clang``, first check :ref:`reporting-problems`, then you may need to `install xcode
+If you get errors with pip trying to run a compiler like ``gcc`` or ``clang``, then the first thing to try is to `install xcode
 <https://guide.macports.org/chunked/installing.html#installing.xcode>`_ and
-try again.
+retry the install.
+If that does not work, then check :ref:`reporting-problems`.

 Installing via OSX mpkg installer package
 -----------------------------------------